vitorTheDev/vitorTheDev/README.md

   </a>
 </p>

-My name is Vítor and I've been working as a professional developer for over 8 years.
+My name is Vítor and I've been working as a professional developer for more than 8 years.
 I've started with C++ and Pascal but I have switched to fullstack development with typescript.
 Nowadays I have 5 years experience with Angular and Node.js, with also wide experience on SQL/NoSQL databases and cloud services.